Sewer56/FileEmulationFramework/docs/emulators/spd.md

 ## Replacing Textures

-Under the hood, texture replacement is really just sprite patching, but affects every sprite that point to the original texture.
+Under the hood, texture replacement is really just sprite patching, but affects every sprite that pointed to the original texture.

 To replace a texture, simply name your edited texture `tex_x.dds` where `x` is the id of the texture.

 You may also want to exclude some sprites from being affected by this method.
-You can do this by adding a tilda `~` at the end of the texture name, and using the same underscore `_` dash `-` system explained under the "Patching Sprites" section.
+You can do this by adding a tilda `~` at the end of the texture name, followed by [Id Notation](#Id Notation).

 ### Example